Online Notary in North Carolina

 • The electronic notarization session must be recorded by the electronic notary and securely stored in an electronic journal.

-What documents can be notarized online in North Carolina?
+What documents can North Carolinians notarize online?

 How much does online notarization cost in North Carolina?